Jeff Frazier

-Jeffrey Michael Frazier (born August 10, 1982) is an American former professional baseball outfielder who played with the Detroit Tigers of Major League Baseball in 2010.
+Jeffrey Michael Frazier (born August 10, 1982) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers in 2010.

 Career

 Amateur career

 Frazier played on Toms River, New Jersey, little league teams that made the 1995 Little League World Series and 1996 Junior League World Series.
 He attended Toms River High School South, where he was named The Star-Ledger's state player of the year in 2001.

 Frazier attended Rutgers University and played for the Rutgers Scarlet Knights baseball team.
 In 2003, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League and was named a league all-star.

-Minor leagues
+Detroit Tigers

 The Detroit Tigers selected Frazier in the third round of the 2004 Major League Baseball draft.
-In 2007, he was traded to the Seattle Mariners for Yorman Bazardo.
-He signed with the Tigers as a minor league free agent following the 2007 season.
-He would stay in the Tigers organization through the 2010 season, making a brief Major League appearance in 2010.

-In 2011, he signed with the Washington Nationals organization with an invitation to Spring Training, but was ultimately sent down to their farm team, the Syracuse Chiefs.
-He spent the beginning of the 2012 season with Reynosa Broncos of the Mexican league before being placed on waivers and resigning with the Toledo Mud Hens the AAA team of the Detroit Tigers.
-In 2012, he played for the Iowa Cubs, the Triple-A affiliate of the Chicago Cubs.

-Major leagues

-He was promoted to the major leagues on July 29, 2010.
-On July 31, 2010, he recorded his first big league hit.
-He stayed on the Tigers roster for about two weeks before being been sent down to the Mud Hens.
+He made his professional debut with the Low-A Oneonta Tigers.

+Seattle Mariners

+On February 7, 2007, Frazier was traded to the Seattle Mariners in exchange for Yorman Bazardo.
+He made 122 appearances split between the High-A High Desert Mavericks and Double-A West Tenn Diamond Jaxx, batting a combined .276/.327/.400 with eight home runs and 57 RBI.